-Scottish mezzo-soprano Karen Cargill sings Dryad (Ariadne auf Naxos) for The Royal Opera in their 2013/14 Season.
-Cargill made her Royal Opera debut in September 2012 as Waltraute (Die Walküre) and Second Norn (Götterdämmerung) in The Royal Opera’s second revival of Keith Warner’s production of Der Ring des Nibelungen, and has since sung Dryad (Ariadne auf Naxos) for the Company, a role she reprises in the 2015/16 Season.
+Scottish mezzo-soprano Karen Cargill made her Royal Opera debut in 2012 as Waltraute (Die Walküre) and Second Norn (Götterdämmerung) in Der Ring des Nibelungen, and has since sung Dryad (Ariadne auf Naxos) for the Company, a role she reprises in the 2015/16 Season.

-Her other operatic appearances include Waltraute (Götterdämmerung) for Deutsche Oper Berlin and the Metropolitan Opera, New York, Anna (Les Troyens) for the Metropolitan Opera, Suzuki (Madam Butterfly) for English National Opera and Isabella (L’italiana in Algeri) for Scottish Opera.
+Cargill’s operatic appearances include Waltraute (Götterdämmerung) for Deutsche Oper Berlin and the Metropolitan Opera, New York, Anna (Les Troyens) for the Metropolitan Opera, Suzuki (Madam Butterfly) for English National Opera and Isabella (L’italiana in Algeri) for Scottish Opera.
 Her recordings include an acclaimed CD of songs by Gustav and Alma Mahler with Lepper for Linn Records.